 Supposed green initiatives to reduce energy expenditure without fundamental change in business practices.

-Claims of benefiting the environment by using energy efficient lighting is another weak attempt, it’s important to note that in Australia traditional, inefficient incandescent light bulbs have been phased out, so swapping lighting is not a matter of choice; it’s a matter of necessity.
+Claims of benefiting the environment by using energy efficient lighting is another weak attempt.
+It’s important to note that in Australia, traditional inefficient, incandescent light bulbs have been already phased out.
+So swapping lighting is not a matter of choice; it’s a matter of necessity.
 Not only that but energy efficient lighting lasts longer and is cheaper, so again, it’s more than likely a matter of cost saving than environmental impact.

 Clever Marketing!
 Use of wording like eco, green, sustainable, responsible (or any of the examples on the cover image!) when there is little proof that they are.

 I saw a prime example of this on a tour earlier this year in Western Australia.
-The company had the word ‘Eco’ in their title, so the precedent was set that they were supposedly a responsible tour operator.
-After checking their website, I found a long list of self written initiatives being done to support the environment, while certification isn’t everything, it does at least leave you as a guest feeling that claims are somewhat true, this operator sadly was not certified.
+The company had the word ‘Eco’ in their title.
+The precedent was set that they were supposedly a responsible tour operator.
+After checking their website, I found a long list of self written initiatives being done to support the environment.
+While certification isn’t everything, it does at least leave you, as a guest, feeling that claims are somewhat true, this operator sadly was not certified.

 Greenwashing can apply to wages and human welfare too (for guides, cooks, porters etc)

-Many countries have a minimum wage, even Australia (believe me, I worked at McDonald’s at 14 years of age for $5.13 an hour), which prescribes the lowest legal wage a company can pay but that doesn’t necessarily mean that it is a legitimate living wage.
+Many countries have a minimum wage, even Australia (believe me, I worked at McDonald’s at 14 years of age for $5.13 an hour).
+Which prescribes the lowest legal wage a company can pay but that doesn’t necessarily mean that it is a legitimate living wage or that it’s fair.
 A living wage includes enough to ensure employers are properly feeding their staff on tour, are provided staff with healthcare, maternity leave and are offered sufficient education and training.